 The willingness of Humanists to critique that which religious traditions consider sacred often puts Humanists at odds with religious communities that, in Humanists’ view, may continue certain practices for no good reason.
 While Humanists condemn dogma and irrationalism, they do not indiscriminately condemn all expressions of religious culture.
 Since Humanists see religions and religious practices as human-created, they seek to ensure that those religions that do exist do so to serve human ends rather than dictate them.

-Some people consider Humanism to be a “religion”, while others do not.
-Generally the term “Humanism”, when used today without qualifier, references a nonreligious life-stance, that is, a set of values, not how those values are expressed or practiced.
+Some people consider Humanism to be a religion, while others do not.
+Generally the term Humanism, when used today without qualifier, references a nonreligious life-stance, that is, a set of values, not how those values are expressed or practiced.
 Some distinguish between “Secular Humanism” and “Religious Humanism.”
 “Religious Humanists” might express their Humanism in ways more common to traditionally religious individuals, for example meeting together to discuss values and celebrate certain ceremonies.
 Some like to maintain a connection to the cultural elements of a religious tradition they have experienced and may continue to participate in religious culture while maintaining strictly Humanist beliefs and values.
 “Religious Humanists” are still Humanists—they are atheists (or agnostic, skeptics etc.), they are secularists, and they reject the supernatural.
-If there is a difference between “secular” and “religious” Humanists it is in how they express and practice their Humanist life-stance.
-The life-stance is the same in both cases.
+If there is a difference between “secular” and “religious” Humanists it is in how they express and practice their Humanist life-stance, but the life-stance is the same in both cases.

 Wherever human beings reach out to better understand the universe and our role within it, wherever human concerns are placed above the will of a God or the needs of a tradition, wherever people believe that a better world is possible in this life, Humanism lives.